jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Living in the wild is tough, but many creatures struggle extra hard today.
 The environment is changing fast.
 Among other things, forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as polar bears have increasingly unhelpful adaptations.
 They still have Life's burning desire to survive and procreate, but their form of white coat and colossal bulk is losing its once mighty advantage to kill seals in the pack ice.

-What would you tell a polar bear today if you could communicate with her?
+What would you tell a polar bear if you could communicate with her?

-Wouldn't it be nice to explain evolution and describe how traits are the expressions of genes, which are passed on from parents to offspring during reproduction?
+Wouldn't it be nice to explain our traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a constant race.
 The organisms that harvest calories the fastest, while suffering the least pain, pass on their genes more often.
 Over time, this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.

-If the hungry polar bear understood evolution, she would know her place in the story of Life.
+If we could educate the hungry polar bear about evolution, she would know her place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

-Whatever new form evolution will eventually find, if polar bears knew about evolution, they could take matters into their own hands, i.e., roll their own dice to get the adaptations that'll ease their hunger and bring prosperity.
+Whatever new form evolution will eventually find, if polar bears knew about evolution, they could roll their own dice until they find the adaptations that'll bring prosperity.

-At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find food in a changed environment.
+At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles, struggling to find food in a changed environment.

 We know so much about polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
 This extensive knowledge base lets scientists inform humanity about many creatures' history, status, and future.